lucidrains/En-transformer/README.md

 Implementation of E(n)-Equivariant Transformer, which extends the ideas from Welling's <a href="https://github.com/lucidrains/egnn-pytorch">E(n)-Equivariant Graph Neural Network</a> with attention.

+Note - still having issues where at depths greater than 1, equivariance is not preserved.

 ## Install

 ```bash